Exploiting Invariance in Training Deep Neural Networks: Experiments

 To demonstrate the usefulness of ND++ for semantic segmentation, we add ND++ layers to the DeepLabv3 architecture~\cite{chen2017rethinking} with both ResNet-50 and ResNet-101 backbones and test the performance on the Cityscapes dataset~\cite{cordts2016cityscapes}.
 We use a base resolution of 1024 for the images.
-To show that ND++ is consistently useful with different computational resources, we use a minibatch size of 3 images per GPU for the ResNet-50 experiments on NVIDIA V100 GPUs and 8 images per GPU for the ResNet-101 experiments on NVIDIA A100 GPUs.
 We train for 200 epochs for all experiments unless stated otherwise.
-We perform fine-tuning experiments with a ResNet-50 backbone pretrained on ImageNet with an initial learning rate of 0.01 and 0.1 and momentum 0.9 for both ND++ and the SyncBN baseline, and we report the results with learning rate 0.01 for SyncBN and 0.1 for ND++ in Table~\ref{tab:Cityscapes} since these produced the best results for each network configuration.
-Note that the performance of our ResNet-50 model with ND++ is 77.50, comparable to the ResNet-101 model from the original paper with 77.82 mIoU for single-scale evaluation~\cite{chen2017rethinking}.
+We perform fine-tuning experiments with a ResNet-50 backbone pretrained on ImageNet an initial learning rates of 0.01 and 0.1 and momentum 0.9 for both ND++ and the SyncBN baseline, and we report the results with learning rate 0.01 for SyncBN and 0.1 for ND++ in Table~\ref{tab:Cityscapes} since these produced the best results for each network configuration.
+Our ResNet-50 model with ND++ achieves an mIoU of 77.50 on Cityscapes, comparable to the ResNet-101 model from the original paper with 77.82 mIoU for single-scale evaluation~\cite{chen2017rethinking}.

-We find that an initial learning rate of 0.1 and momentum 0.9 produces better performance for all other experiments, including finetuning with a pretrained ResNet-101 backbone and training from scratch with a ResNet-50 backbone (Table~\ref{tab:Cityscapes}, Supp.
-Table.~\ref{tab:SemSegAblation}).
-ND++ substantially improves over the synchronized batch norm baseline.
-And the acceleration is especially apparent early in training.
+ND++ substantially improves over the synchronized batch norm baseline, and the acceleration is especially apparent early in training.
 For example, it takes less than 50 epochs for a network equipped with ND++ to beat the performance of a network trained using SyncBN for 500 epochs (Supp.
 Fig.~\ref{fig:one-tenth} and Table~\ref{tab:Cityscapes}) if we fine-tune using a pretrained ResNet-50 backbone.